 If you generalise from inequality spaces to allow non-tight apartness relations, then you get (at first) a different category.
 However, now you also have -morphisms which serve to identify unequal but equivalent (that is, not apart) elements of a space, so the resulting bicategory is equivalent to the category of inequality spaces.

 Let be a set equipped with an apartness relation .
 Using , many topological notions may be defined on .
 (Often one assumes that the apartness is tight; this corresponds to the separation axiom in topology.)

 If is a subset of and is an element, then is a -neighbourhood (or -neighborhood) of if, given any , or ; note that by irreflexivity.
 The neighbourhoods of form a filter: a superset of a neighbourhood is a neighbourhood, and the intersection of or (hence of any finite number) of neighbourhoods is a neighbourhood.

 A subset is -open if it's a neighbourhood of all of its members.
 The open subsets form a topology (in the sense of Bourbaki): any union of open subsets is open, and the intersection of or (hence of any finite number) of open subsets is open.

 The -complement of is the subset ; this is open by comparison.
 More generally, the -complement of any subset is the set , defined as:

 This is not in general open, but you would use it where you would classically use the set-theoretic complement.
 However, if is open to begin with, then equals the set-theoretic complement.

-If , then and , which shows that satisfies the separation axiom.
-Symmetry is important here; if we removed symmetry from the axioms of apartness, then we would still get a topology, but it would not be .
+If , then and .
+Thus, if is tight, then satisfies the separation axiom.
+Symmetry is important here; if we removed symmetry from the axioms of apartness (obtaining a quasi-apartness?) but retained tightness, then we would still get a topology, but it would not be .
 This is a version of the fact that failure of is given by a partial order (or a preorder if might also fail).